-Thankfully a small number of these aircraft still exist, the RAF Hendon Museum having on display K4232, a beautiful complete example, and another bearing the civilian registration G-ACUU is at the Imperial War Museum at Duxford.
+Thankfully a small number of these aircraft still exist, K4232 shown on the left being on display at the RAF Hendon Museum, a beautiful complete example, and another bearing the civilian registration G-ACUU is at the Imperial War Museum Duxford.
 The de Havilland company built some of these machines in around 1930 and their museum at Salisbury Hall near St.Albans was exhibiting C-24 G-ABLM in 1980.
-Some other pictures are available at GyroPilot and at the Fantasy of Flight site whose museum in Florida has K4235 on display.
+Another picture is available at Fantasy of Flight site whose museum in Florida has K4235 on display.
 This Start Flying site provides a full history of the machine.

 Continue at CH Page